vectordotdev/vector/.github/PULL_REQUEST_TEMPLATE.md

 `Please describe your testing plan in detail.
 Sharing information about your setup and the Vector configuration(s) you used (when applicable) is recommended.
 Providing this information upfront will facilitate a smoother review process.`

 ## Checklist
 - [ ] Please add a changelog entry if your PR includes user facing changes.
+Otherwise, apply the "no-changelog" label to this PR.
 You can find details on [this document](https://github.com/vectordotdev/vector/blob/master/changelog.d/README.md).
 - [ ] Please read our [Vector contributor resources](https://github.com/vectordotdev/vector/tree/master/docs#getting-started).